robertjiang16/robotic-ping-pong-launcher/design.md

 What design criteria must your project meet?
 What is the desired functionality?
 Describe the design you chose.

-To take a look at the math behind our project, click the link below, which leads to our physics and calculations page.
+To take a look at the math behind our project, click the link below, which leads to our physics and calculations page:

 [Physics and Calculations](physics.md)